bellatl/bell-portfolio/data/blog/eslint-vs-code-extension.md

 ---
-tags: ["Tools", "VS Code"]
+tags: ['Tools', 'VS Code']

 draft: false

 title: ESLint Extension for VS Code - Error Detection and Fixing
 summary: Simplify error detection and fixing in modern web development with the ESLint VS Code extension.
 Find out how it enhances code quality and saves you time. 🚀
 date: 2023-05-19
-images: ["/thumbnails/eslint-vs-code-extension.png"]
+images: ['/thumbnails/eslint-vs-code-extension.png']
 ---

 ## Find and Fix Errors Easily with the ESLint VS Code Extension!